I. OBJECTIVE & PURPOSE

-All members of the university community are responsible for ensuring that their conduct does not violate this regulation.
-This same responsibility extends to, vendors, contractors (including the employees of third parties), visitors or others on the University’s campus or at any university sponsored or university related function or activity.
-EOD shall consult with the vendor or contract manager to determine how any investigation will be undertaken.
-The university shall take action against the vendor or contractor, when warranted, in accordance with the terms of the governing contract or agreement.
+All members of the University community are required to comply with and are responsible for ensuring that their conduct does not violate this regulation.
+This same responsibility extends to, vendors, contractors (including the employees of third parties), visitors or others on the University’s campus and at any University sponsored or related function or activity.
+EOD shall consult with the vendor or contract manager to determine how any investigation, if necessary, will be undertaken.
+The University shall take action against the vendor or contractor, when warranted, in accordance with the terms of the governing contract or agreement.

 B. Required Responsibility to Report.